460VCP-Fall2025/VPC/README.md

 ### VPC Infrastructure
 **This VPC contains 2 subnets a public and a private**

-**Public Subnet**
+**Public Subnet:**
-An EC2 instance for the VPN
-A NAT gateway to allow internet traffic to and from the private server
+2 EC2 instances one for the VPN which allows you to connect to the network and one for the NAT gateway to allow internet traffic to and from the private servers

-**Private Subnet**
+**Private Subnet:**
-2 EC2 instances for the private servers
-A load balancer to properly distribute traffic to the 2 private servers
+2 EC2 instances for the private servers and a load balancer to properly distribute traffic to the 2 private servers

 ------------------------------------------
 ### VPN